 Q29.
 What is MAIC in Six Sigma?

 Measure – Accounts for quantifying and benchmarking any process using actual data

 Analyze – Includes using statistical tools to identify the root cause of any problem

-Improve – Focus on solve the root cause of the problem
+Improve – Focus on solving the root cause of the problem

-Control – Involves keeping checks on problems to avoid their reoccurrence and sustain the gains.
+Control – Involves keeping checks on issues to avoid their reoccurrence and sustain the gains.

 DFSS is the acronym for Define for Six Sigma.
 It is a process improvement system that involves designing or redesigning a service or a product as per Six Sigma quality standards.

-ARMI is an abbreviation for Approver, Resource, Member and Interested Party.
-It is a project management tool to identify the personnel involved in a project and their key responsibility areas.
+ARMI is an abbreviation for Approver, Resource, Member, and Interested Party.
+It is a project management tool to identify the person involved in a project and its vital responsibility areas.

 Standard deviation is one of the most common methods to measure any degree of variation in a data set.
 It measures the average spread of data around the mean most accurately.

-A data collection plan is used to collect all the important data in a system.
+A data collection plan is used to collect all the critical data in a system.
 It covers –

 - Type of data that needs to be collected or gathered